Most AI training platform comparisons miss what matters.

 - $10-20 hourly range, positioning it at the lower end of annotation compensation

-Best for: Workers who don’t mind juggling multiple small projects and can handle variable availability in exchange for an accessible entry point into AI training work with minimal qualification barriers.
+Best for: Workers who want low-commitment tasks they can complete in spare moments, and who can handle income variability in exchange for minimal qualification barriers.
+If you don't mind juggling multiple small projects and can handle variable availability, Appen provides an accessible entry point into AI training work with minimal qualification barriers.

 9. Alignerr